WernerRall147/AzureStorageManager/TECHNICAL_README.md

 #### Upload Operations
 - Files can be uploaded to both Azure Blob Storage and Azure File Shares
+- Total upload size is calculated and displayed before transfer begins
 - Directory structure is preserved during upload
 - MD5 hashes are calculated and stored as metadata with each file
 - Parallel uploads improve performance for multiple files